robenkleene/design-references/houdini/houdini-rendering.md

 Once an image is loaded in MPlay, you can save it with "File > Save Frame As..."

+## Snapshots

+Snapshots can be taken in order to compare the results of changes to a render.
+To take a snapshot, click the camera icon below the `Render View`.
+Snapshots do not persist between restarts unless they are saved.

 ## Manual

 There's no way to switch between "Auto Update" and "Manual", but this can be automated with a script.